AguaClara/Textbook/Flocculation/Floc_Model_Solution.rst

     print('The Gamma value is', gamma_aguaclara_design)

-Residence time and coagulant coverage
+Residence Time and Coagulant Coverage
 -------------------------------------

 If you doubled the residence time of the flocculator, the required coagulant coverage of clay changes according to the model.
 By doubling the residence time, the required coagulant coverage is reduced by a factor of 2.

-Modeling flocculation in the presence of humic acid, with pC\* as the performance metric
+Modeling Flocculation in the Presence of Humic Acid, With pC\* as the Performance Metric
 ----------------------------------------------------------------------------------------

 The flocculation model predicts the settled water turbidity given the composition of the raw water, the flocculator characteristics, and a fitting parameter that must be a function of the sedimentation tank characteristics.
 This fitting parameter is k, which is the same as the rate constant for collisions described above.
 The model is far from complete - it doesn’t yet describe the effects of floc blankets.
 Below we have created a plot showing model predictions for a range of coagulant and humic acid (dissolved organic matter) concentrations.
 The plot uses our approximation for pC\* described in class and shown below: